 Alberto, a member of the third generation of the Lavazza family, joined the family business in 1962 after completing his studies in Switzerland.
 He began his career working alongside his father Pericle, son of the company’s founder Luigi Lavazza.

-After performing the roles of Chief Executive Officer and Vice President of the company, he became President of the Board of Directors of Luigi Lavazza S.p.A. in 2008, a position he holds to this day.
+After performing the roles of Chief Executive Officer and Vice Chairman of the company, he became Chairman of the Board of Directors of Luigi Lavazza S.p.A. in 2008.

 After finishing his university studies, Marco began his professional career first at the International Business Department of the University of Nevada, then in the Marketing Department of the Ferrero Group.

-In 2002, he joined the Board of Directors of the family business, where over the years he acquired a varied managerial experience in strategic sectors as the Coffee Buying Department, Operations, Sales and M&A, working his way up to the role of Vice President in 2011.
+In 2001, he joined the Board of Directors of the family business, where over the years he acquired a varied managerial experience in strategic sectors as the Coffee Buying Department, Operations, Sales and M&A, working his way up to the role of Vice Chairman in 2011.

 Since 2015, he has been on the General Board of Confindustria, having previously been a member of the Managing Board and the Council during the period of 2012-2015.

-Since 2019 he has been President of Unione Italiana Food, Europe’s largest association in the sector, as well as acting as Vice President of the Employers' Association of Turin.
+Since 2019, until June 2023, he has been Chairman of Unione Italiana Food, Europe’s largest association in the sector, as well as acting as Vice Chairman of the Employers' Association of Turin.

 After completing his university studies in biology, Antonio achieved a Master’s in Business Administration before embarking on his professional career in the Marketing & Sales Department at Diageo (1992).